 Jeffrey Sweeney’s Article “Why Is Asset-Based Lending So Expensive?”
 Published in ABF Journal

-SAN FRANCISCO, NOVEMBER 2017 – ABF Journal, a leading trade journal for the asset-based lending (ABL) community, has published an article by Jeffrey Sweeney, Chairman and CEO at US Capital Partners Inc., in its November/December 2017 issue.
+SAN FRANCISCO, NOVEMBER 2017 – ABF Journal, a leading trade journal for the asset-based lending (ABL) community, has published an article by Jeffrey Sweeney, Chairman and CEO at US Capital, in its November/December 2017 issue.

 Entitled “Why Is Asset-Based Lending So Expensive?
 Comparing Cost Structures for ABL and C&I Loans,” Sweeney’s article explains why ABL loans are more expensive than commercial and industrial (C&I) loans.
 Sweeney also highlights how specialty lenders can secure the greatest reduction in their costs, while tapping new sources of private capital.